aakashadesara/M3/README.md

 Made at HeroHacks 2014 at Wearable World Headquarters Made By:
 - Ashank Patil: Designer (This was his first hackathon!)
+(This hackathon was awesome! -Ashank)
 - Aakash Adesara: Programmer
 Time: 16 hours